bs-umbrella/BSUmbrella/README.md

 # BSUmbrella

-This repository will be the delpoyed items for https://umbrella.bsquest.xyz
+This repository will be the deployed items for https://umbrella.bsquest.xyz